Joshfairhead/Obsidian/Immanent/R3solution/Trauma/Trauma Triad.md

 %%
 3: Accummulation is active
-6: Situation is agency to respond
+6: Pattern
-9: Pattern is an
+9: Situation is a passive context of stability in ones situation; agency

 Trauma; [[Allostatic Load]], [[Stability]], [[Agency]]
 %%